kubernetes/autoscaler/cluster-autoscaler/proposals/plugable-provider-grpc.md

 This is a concern that has been raised in the past [PR953](https://github.com/kubernetes/autoscaler/issues/953) and [PR1060](https://github.com/kubernetes/autoscaler/issues/1060).

-Therefore a new implemetation should be added to CA in order to extend it without breaking any backwards compatibility or the current cloud provider implementations.
+Therefore a new implementation should be added to CA in order to extend it without breaking any backwards compatibility or the current cloud provider implementations.

 ## Goals

 * Support custom cloud provider implementations without changing the current `CloudProvider` interface.
 * Make CA extendable, so users do not need to fork the CA repository.
+* Add a mock gRPC provider to test this new functionality.

 ## Proposal